 French left 'people's primary' fails to end feuding

-A total of 392,000 people took part in the four-day online poll organised by political activists including environmentalists, feminists and anti-racism groups.
+A total of 392,000 people took part in the four-day online poll, a non-binding and unofficial enterprise organised by political activists including environmentalists, feminists and anti-racism groups.

 Taubira, a long-time champion of the activist left, entered the contest as the favourite and emerged with the highest score on a scale from "very good" to "inadequate".